rht-labs/tech-exercise/docs/4-return-of-the-monitoring/3-logging.md

 ## Aggregated Logging

-> SAAP's built in logging...
+> SAAP built in logging...
 Something installed operator before hand.
 Very memory intensive, logging is deployed to the infra nodes!

 1. Observe logs from any given container: